Point selections from Jordan domains in Riemannian Surfaces: Equivariant Centers

 where relint stands for relative interior.
 Next let $ [D]:=\{\rho(D)\mid\rho\in G\} $ be the $G$-orbit of $D\in\D^k(M)$, and $ [\D^k(M)]:=\D^k(M)/G $ be the corresponding orbit space.
 Also let $ [(D,p)]:=\{(\rho(D),\rho(p))\mid \rho\in G\} $ be the $G$-orbit of $(D,p)\in\mathcal{E}^k(M)$, and set $ [\mathcal{E}^k(M)]:=\mathcal{E}^k(M)/G. $ The bundle map $\pi\colon \mathcal{E}^k(M)\to \D^k(M)$, given by $\pi((D,p)):=D$, descends to $\tilde\pi \colon [\mathcal{E}^k(M)]\to [\D^k(M)]$ given by $\tilde \pi([(D, p)]):=[D]$.
 So $\tilde\pi^{-1}([D])$ is homeomorphic to $\textup{relint}(B^k)$.
 We also have the natural orbit projections $(D, p)\mapsto[(D, p)]$ and $D\mapsto[D]$, which form the following commuting diagram:

 By \cite[Lem.
-3.1]{belegradek-ghomi2020} the action of $G$ on $\D^k(M)$ is proper in the sense of Palais.
+3.1]{belegradek-ghomi2020} the action of $G$ on $\D^k(M)$ is \emph{proper in the sense of Palais} \cite[Def.
+1.2.2]{palais1961}, i.e., each $D\in\D^k(M)$ has a neighborhood $V$ such that for every $D'\in\D^k(M)$ there is a neighborhood $U$ with the property that $\{\rho\in G\mid \rho(U)\cap V\neq\emptyset\}$ has compact closure.
 Furthermore, since by assumption $G$ is closed, it is a Lie group by Cartan's closed subgroup theorem \cite[Thm.
 20.10]{lee2003}.
 Hence the slice result of Palais \cite[Prop.
 2.3.1] {palais1961} for orbits of proper actions applies to $[\D^k(M)]$, which leads to the next observation.

 \begin{lem} The bundle map $\tilde\pi \colon [\mathcal{E}^k(M)]\to [\D^k(M)]$ is locally trivial. \end{lem} \begin{proof} If $k=0$, then $\tilde\pi$ is injective, and by Lemma \ref{lem:fix} is a homeomorphism.
 Next assume that $k=1$.
 Let $D_0\in\D(M)$, and $\Gamma$ be the complete geodesic containing $\Fix(D_0)$.
 By Lemma \ref{lem:fix}, we may choose a neighborhood $U$ of $D_0$ in $\D^k(M)$ so small that $\Fix(D)$ lies in a tubular neighborhood of $\Gamma$ for all $D\in U$.
 Then $\Fix(D)$ may be projected into a segment $\overline{\Fix(D)}\subset\Gamma$, and canonically mapped to $\Fix(D_0)$, i.e., by a translation in $\Gamma$ so that the midpoint of $\overline{\Fix(D)}$ coincides with that of $\Fix(D_0)$, and then a dilation.
 Finally suppose that $k=2$.
 As we showed at the end of Section \ref{sec:general}, by Lemma \ref{lem:Riemann}, there exists a neighborhood $U$ of $D_0$ in $\D^k(M)$ such that for every $D\in U$ there exists a homeomorphism $f_D\colon B^2\to D$ depending continuously on $D$.
 Let $[U]\subset [\D^k(M)]$ be the corresponding neighborhood of $[D_0]$, i.e., the collection of $[D]$ for all $D\in U$.
 By \cite[Prop.
 2.3.1]{palais1961} there exists a local slice of $[\D^k(M)]$ through $D_0$, i.e., a continuous map $\sigma\colon [U]\to U$ such that $\sigma([D])\in[D]$, and $\sigma([D_0])=D_0$.
 Then the mapping